Scott D. Anderson: Career

 In 1987, the summer after graduating college, Anderson and his friend Steve Baker planned a marathon canoe trip from Duluth to York Factory on the Hudson Bay.
 After completing the 1,700-mile-long exploit, he wrote his first book, Distant Fires, published in 1990, an autobiographical adventure story based on their experiences during the journey.
 Distant Fires was widely received by the local community at the time of its release—the Duluth News Tribune describing it as a marvelous "voyage of discovery"—and went on to win Anderson the American Library Association Best Book for Young Adults Award in 1991.

-Anderson was known to have been a talented saxophonist, playing for multiple jazz bands around Duluth in the late '80s and early '90s.
+Anderson was also a saxophonist, performing in Duluth jazz bands during the late 1980s and early 1990s.
 He then moved from the United States to Salzburg, Austria to play professional American football, before returning to become a pilot flying F-16s for the Air National Guard and flight instructing with Duluth's 179th Fighter Squadron.
 His second publication, and first novel, Unknown Rider (1995), was a fictional manifestation of his experience achieving the title "Fighter Pilot".
 He summed up his writing process saying, "When I was training to fly the F-16 at Kingsley Field in Oregon, each evening, after a day of flying fighters, I sat down and typed a little bit of this book… All I had to do was invent a few characters, put them in an airplane, and make them the heroes of the stories that filled the air."